 The rest of the journal outlines Atrus’s plan in reasonable detail.
 I close the book, feeling a little better equipped to tackle the challenges before me: find Catherine; get the prison book back so I can trap Gehn; signal Atrus to bring the linking book so we can all escape.

 I step out of the cage and take my first real look around Riven.
-In the distance I see other islands and what looks like a kind of maglev tram system running to at least one of them.
+In the distance I see other islands and what looks like a kind of tram system running to at least one of them.
 At the edge of the cliff I look down and see the body of the man who first took my prison book.
 Is he dead?
-I’m not sure.
+I’m not sure, and I can’t reach him to check.
 Behind me is the odd conical contraption.
 There’s a viewport but nothing is visible when I look into it.
 On the ground is a metal trapdoor with a series of buttons.
 I push some of them but nothing happens.
 A lever attached to a railing turns but doesn’t do anything either.

 I decide to leave this thing alone for now and go back past the cage and its lever.
 My rescuer has jammed what looks like an ornate stone dagger into the lever’s base.
 Looking behind me, I notice a very large stone carving towering over the cage that has the same shape.
 The dagger is firmly wedged in; the lever doesn’t budge, so I know if anyone follows me to Riven there is no chance they’ll be trapped.